Zabel Yesayan: Student in Paris

-While in Paris, she married the painter Tigran Yesayan (1874-1921).
+While in Paris, she married the painter Dikran Yesayan (1874-1921).
 They had two children, Sophie and Hrant.
 After the Young Turk Revolution in 1908, Yesayan returned to Istanbul.
 In 1909, Yesayan was appointed to the Armenian Constantinople Patriarchate's Commission and sent to Cilicia to examine the situation.
 Yesayan published a series of articles in connection with the Adana massacres.
 The tragic fate of the Armenians in Cilicia is also the subject of her book In the Ruins (Աւերակներու մէջ, Istanbul 1911), the novella The Curse (1911), and the short stories "Safieh" (1911), and "The New Bride" (1911).

-World War I Refugee
+World War I refugee

 Attacks on Armenians in Ottoman Turkey during World War I left Yesayan's life in peril.
 She was the only woman on the list of Armenian intellectuals targeted for arrest and deportation by the Ottoman Young Turk government on April 24, 1915.

 Yesayan evaded arrest and fled to Bulgaria and later to Baku and the Caucasus, where she worked with Armenian refugees documenting their eyewitness accounts of atrocities that had taken place during the Armenian genocide.
 Yesayan's son stayed with her mother in Constantinople while her husband and daughter were in France.
 Yesayan would be reunited with her family in France in 1919 after the war.
 After WWI, she went back to Cilicia with her children to help Armenian refugees and orphans.

-Move to Soviet Armenia, arrest
+Move to Soviet Armenia, arrest and rehabilitation

 Yesayan visited Soviet Armenia in 1926 and shortly thereafter published her impressions in Prometheus Unchained (Պրոմէթէոս ազատագրուած, Marseilles, 1928).
 In 1933 she decided to settle permanently in Soviet Armenia with her children, and in 1934 she took part in the first Soviet Writers' Union congress in Moscow.
 She taught French and Armenian literature at Yerevan State University and continued to write prolifically.

-During the Great Purge, implemented by Stalin, Yesayan was accused of "nationalism," abruptly arrested in 1937, and was exiled to prisons spanning from Yerevan to Baku.
-She died in unknown circumstances.
-There is speculation that she was drowned and died in exile, possibly in Siberia, sometime in 1943.
-Both the Soviet Concise Literary Encyclopedia (1964) and the Great Soviet Encyclopedia (1972) state Yerevan as the place and 1943 the date of her death.
+During Joseph Stalin's Great Purge, Yesayan was accused of "counterrevolutionary agitation" and abruptly arrested on June 27, 1937.
+She was held without trial for one and a half years.
+During her trial, Yesayan only admitted to having connections with individuals who were deemed enemies of the state.
+She was exiled to prisons spanning from Yerevan to Baku.
+She died under unknown circumstances.
+There is speculation that she drowned and died in exile in Siberia, sometime in 1943.

+In 1956, during the Khrushchev Thaw, Yesayan's son, Hrant Yesayan asked that her case be reevaluated.
+During this time, one her cellmates, Karine Gyulikekhvyan testified that after each of Yesayan's interrogations, new accusations would be brought against her from the Soviet state.
+Yesayan's case was dismissed due to lack of evidence on September 27, 1956, and she was posthumously rehabilitated on January 9, 1957.